 |Wed||6:40 a.m. - 11:00 a.m.||Roshan|

 Note: all our timings are open to both men and women.

-If you've been working out at our Pilates Hub before, you can just pay the trainer & sign-up in the Pilates Hub, Gym or Workshop directly in advance.
+If you've been working out at our pilates studio - Pilates Hub before, you can just pay the trainer & sign-up directly in advance.
 One may not pay their fees and start on the same day; fees must be paid in advance of a member's commencement date.

-If it's the first time you are joining the Pilates Hub, just walk into the Hub and any of the Trainers will guide you through the formalities.
+If it's the first time you are joining the Pilates Hub, just walk and any of the Trainers will guide you through the formalities.